MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/operator/operator-access-workstation.md

 }
 else
 {
-    Write-Error 'ERROR: OAW.zip file hash does not match!
-It isn't safe to use it, please download it again.'
+    Write-Error "ERROR: OAW.zip file hash does not match!
+It isn't safe to use it, please download it again."
     Write-Error "Actual hash: $actualHash"
 }
 ```